MatrixEngineering/newsletter/README.md

-Try to learn rust by building Backned
+Try to learn Rust by building backend  followed by zero to production